Welsh Poetry Competition

-The International Welsh Poetry Competition is an annual English language poetry award and the largest of its kind in Wales.
+The International Welsh Poetry Competition was an annual English-language poetry award, once the largest of its kind in Wales.
 The contest was founded in 2007 by Welsh writer, poet and photographer Dave Lewis.

 It was launched on St David's Day 2007 in Clwb-Y-Bont, Pontypridd.

-The competition's judges, who include Welsh poets, have included John Evans, Mike Jenkins, Eloise Williams, Sally Spedding, Kathy Miles (former Bridport Prize winner) and Mick Evans.
+The competition's judges, all Welsh poets, have included John Evans, Mike Jenkins, Eloise Williams (former Children's Laureate Wales), Sally Spedding, Kathy Miles (former Bridport Prize winner) and Mick Evans.

-The organiser, Dave Lewis, has also edited and published three anthologies of all the winners: The First Five Years, Ten Years On and The Third One.
-In 2020 he also founded the Poetry Book Awards, which seeks to reward poets with a book length collection.
+The organiser, Dave Lewis, has also edited and published four anthologies of all the winners: The First Five Years, Ten Years On, The Third One, and The Final Cut.

+In 2020, he also founded the Maya Poetry Book Awards, which seeks to reward indie/small press poets with a book-length collection.